 This article contains:

 What is Evidence-Based Therapy?
 A Definition

 Evidence-Based Therapy (EBT), more broadly referred to as evidence-based practice (EBP), is any therapy that has shown to be effective in peer-reviewed scientific experiments.
 According to the Association for Behavioral and Cognitive Therapies, evidence-based practice is characterized by an:

 “[a]dherence to psychological approaches and techniques that are based on scientific evidence”.

 The American Psychiatric Association and the American Psychological Association both consider EBT/EBP to be:

-Evidence-based medicine has also been defined as the:
+In relevant literature, evidence-based medicine has also been defined as the: